mithom/streamlabs_rpgGame/README.md

 Roshan will spawn during special occasions and will grant a special to whomever lands the killing blow.
 Anyone who helps with the fight will gain experience.
 There is no level requirement to fight Roshan but anyone with low defense needs to be careful because he can kill you. - configurable

+######boss fights
+* Boss has HP, but players do not HP (1). - Done
+* Boss can take 25 hits. - configurable
+* He attacks 1 player, but attacks hem twice. - Done (should make config)
+* Boss is in a zone, 1hour respawn time. - configurable
+* Boss only attacks after he is attacked, and then keeps doing so. - Done
+* Zone is always there, but kind of safe zone, but no shopping.

 ##ADDITIONAL INFORMATION

 Every minute you either gain experience or die depending on the area difficulty and your level/equipment.
 The weapon you have increases the experience you gain, and your armor reduces your death chance. - Done